What is Equity Turnover?

 Equity Turnover Formula

-The formula for calculating the equity turnover is as follows.
+The formula for calculating the equity turnover is net revenue divided by average shareholders’ equity.

 What is a Good Equity Turnover Ratio?